 Why the Twelfth Step is an Important Part of Recovery

-The fellowshipping encouraged as part of the Twelfth Step is an important part of the recovery process for a number of reasons.
-One reason is that is gives individuals the sense that they are helping others and the pride and joy that comes from that; over the course of addiction, individuals often harm themselves and others, but the Twelve Steps are a means of helping individuals to reverse the negative effects of their addictions and begin to have a positive life while being a positive influence on others and the world around them.
+The fellowshipping encouraged as part of the twelfth step is an important part of the recovery process for a number of reasons.
+One reason is that it gives individuals the sense that they are helping others and the pride and joy that comes from that; over the course of addiction, individuals often harm themselves and others, but the twelve steps are a means of helping individuals to reverse the negative effects of their addictions and begin to have a positive life while being a positive influence on others and the world around them.
 Additionally, having spent the preceding steps focusing inward on one’s own improvement and wellbeing, individuals turn their focus outward as part of the final step, becoming concerned with helping others who are suffering as they had suffered themselves.
 In short, the part fellowshipping plays is in not only helping others, but in actually wanting others to experience the peace and love of a spiritual awakening in recovery.

 Find Freedom in Sobriety with the Palm Beach Institute

 There are many tools with which individuals can achieve recovery.
 However, Alcoholics Anonymous and its numerous derivative groups has remained one of the most well-known and effective recovery tools.
-If you or someone you love is suffering from alcoholism or addiction and would benefit from learning more about recovery, call the Palm Beach Institute today for a free consultation and assessment.
+If you or someone you love is suffering from alcoholism or addiction and would benefit from learning more about recovery, call the Palm Beach Institute at 855-534-3574 or contact us online today for a free consultation and assessment.
 Let one of our recovery specialists help you or your loved one begin the journey to health, happiness, and freedom from the chains of addiction.